f-kurdan/f-kurdan/README.md

 ### Hi there 👋 my name is Fathullah Kurdanov!
-- :heart: Love programming: Frontend, JS, C# & .NET!
+- :heart: Love Frontend: JS, TS, React and also Backend: C# & .NET!
 - 📫 How to reach me: <br/>
   Telegram: @Fkurdan <br/>
   Gmail: fkurdan@gmail.com